Ruwaidah/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. with forEach allow to mutate the current array but .map will return new array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method is used in object oriented programming its part of class function return a value

 3. What is closure?
+gives you access to outer function's scope from an inner function

 4. Describe the four rules of the 'this' keyword.
+1- Global Object Binding
+2- Implicit Binding
+3- New binding
+4- Explicit binding

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? so the child can inherit the methods from the Parent

 ## Project Set up